ReactiveJava-Vivid-Vortex/ReactiveJavaWebFluxProjectReactorConcept-2/ProjectReactor/Flux - emitting items programatically/FluxGenerate/Flux.generate(stateSupplier,generator).md

-# Q: Explain `generate` state supplier in simple terms
+# Q: Explain `generate` state supplier (the first argument of Flux.generate(stateSupplier, generator) ) in simple terms

 The **state supplier** is simply a way to **give `Flux.generate()` some memory**.